austral-ingsis/printscript-ui/README.md

 ## Tasks

-- [ ] Integrate Auth0 UI and private routes
+- [ X ] Integrate Auth0 UI and private routes
 - [ ] Integrate your endpoints to the UI
 - [ ] Dockerize
 - [ ] CI/CD